 Other ways to invest in Alibaba, Tencent & Xiaomi

 Purchasing an individual stock comes with a degree of risk.
 It doesn’t offer diversification unlike exchange traded funds, unit trusts or robo-advisors.
-If you’re looking to reduce your concentration risk while still enjoying the exposure to these top Chinese companies, consider the following options.
+These options offer a reduction in your concentration risk while allowing you to still enjoy the explore to these top Chinese companies:

 #1 Exchange Traded Funds

 Exchange traded funds (ETFs) are essentially a basket of securities — such as stocks, bonds or commodities — that are listed on a stock exchange.
 They seek to track the performance of an index, such as the S&P 500 Index or the Straits Times Index (STI).
 Much like how a stock is traded, ETFs are listed on the stock exchange, which means that they can be bought and sold on the open market.